Eccentric self-forced inspirals into a rotating black hole: Implementation

 \section{Implementation}

 Combining the above model with our action angle formulation of the osculating geodesic equations provides us with everything required to calculate the NIT equations of motion.
-To do this, we must first complete a costly offline process of evaluating the various terms in the NIT equations of motion across the parameter space and then interpolating the resulting data points.
-Thankfully, this process only needs to be completed once.
-By contrast, the online steps are computationally cheap, allowing us to rapidly compute eccentric self-forced inspirals into a Kerr black hole.
+We first evaluate and interpolate the various terms in the NIT equations of motion across the parameter space.
+This offline process is costly but it only needs needs to be completed once.
+By contrast, the online steps are computationally cheap, which allows us to rapidly compute eccentric self-forced inspirals into a Kerr black hole.